 You Don’t Know What You don’t Know

-The main reasons to take CE are to further your understanding of TMJ and Sleep Breathing Disorders:
+The main reasons to take dental continuing education courses are to further your understanding of TMJ and Sleep Breathing Disorders:

 - Become better providers for your patients.